 Average Generator Transfer Switch Installation Cost

 For residential applications, an electrician will spend three to four hours to install the transfer switch for which they would charge from about $200 to $500.
 However, the overall generator transfer switch installation cost includes both materials and labor.
-The average of these costs for generator switches are between $400 and $2,000.
+The average of these costs for generator switches is between $400 and $2,000.

 There are two different types of transfer switches: manual and automatic.
 For portable generators, the ideal choice is to use manual transfer switches, which means in case of power outages, the switch must be manually flipped.
 Automatic transfer switches, on the other hand, turn on the generator automatically during a power outage, making them the best choice for standby generators.